-231 To determine whether the demand for recreation had been met or not, we identified whether a path was present in the target cell (Figure S2b).
+To determine whether the demand for recreation had been met or not, we identified whether a path was present in the target cell (Fig. S2b).
 Public rights of way aid outdoor recreation in the UK, however there is no centralised dataset of this available.
-Instead, we use a path network extracted

-- from Open Street Map, which has been found to be a good representation of public rights of way - 235 (Hornigold et al., 2016).
+Instead, we use a path network extracted from Open Street Map, which has been found to be a good representation of public rights of way (Hornigold et al., 2016).
 Paths were categorised as bridleways, footways and paths (Geofabrik, 2018).

-- 236 We excluded residential roads, steps, pedestrian zones, paved roads and tracks, even though in some - cases they may connect paths.
-We defined that where a path was present, recreation demand had - been met since the opportunity for such recreation was provided.
-This assumes there are no rights to - free-roam outside of the paths, which is true for most areas of England, Wales and Northern Ireland, - whereas in Scotland rights-to-roam are more prevalent.
-However, most people tend to stick to paths and are encouraged to do so even in a free-roam situation due to the convenience, safety or to - and are encouraged to do so even in a free-roam situation due to the convenience, safety or to protect the surrounding environment (National Trust, 2020), thus the assumption remained valid. - These paths, which were polylines, were rasterised to a 1 km grid to provide a raster of cells with or - without present paths, with present defined as containing at least one path.
-A 1 km grid was used to - reduce the influence of stochasticity, as well as to use a more visual based scaling; people could 'visit' - a 250 m cell by experiencing its attractiveness from a path in the neighbouring cell.
+We excluded residential roads, steps, pedestrian zones, paved roads and tracks, even though in some cases they may connect paths.
+We defined that where a path was present, recreation demand had been met since the opportunity for such recreation was provided.
+This assumes there are no rights to free-roam outside of the paths, which is true for most areas of England, Wales and Northern Ireland, whereas in Scotland rights-to-roam are more prevalent.
+However, most people tend to stick to paths and are encouraged to do so even in a free-roam situation due to the convenience, safety or to protect the surrounding environment (National Trust, 2020), thus the assumption remained valid.
+These paths, which were polylines, were rasterised to a 1 km grid to provide a raster of cells with or without present paths, with present defined as containing at least one path.
+A 1 km grid was used to reduce the influence of stochasticity, as well as to use a more visual based scaling; people could 'visit' a 250 m cell by experiencing its attractiveness from a path in the neighbouring cell.

-247 2.4.
+2.4.
 Validation